viridia/dolmen/README.md

 ## Themes

-Themes are implemented using [Stitches](https://stitches.dev/) and CSS variables.
+Themes are implemented using CSS variables.
 Once a theme has been defined, you can add it to any element (and it's descendants) by adding the theme's class to that element.
 There is no need for a theme provider or context.

 Multiple themes are supported, so you can have (for example) a sidebar with a different color scheme than the main page.